 How much paid time off do remote employees in the UK get?

 Employees have a statutory right to a minimum of four weeks’ annual paid holiday, which equates to 20 days per year.
 In the first year, this leave accrues on a pro-rata basis.
 This annual leave does not include eight days of public holiday, which means UK employees have a total of 28 paid days off per year.
-It is up to the US employer on whether an employee can carry over any unused leave to the next year as this is not statutory.
+It is up to the employer whether an employee can carry over any unused leave to the next year as this is not statutory.

 An exception to this is when employees in the UK are unable to take their leave because of having to take time off for different reasons, such as maternity or sick leave.
 In this situation, they are legally allowed to carry some or all of the untaken leave into the next year.
 If an employee cannot take their annual leave due to having taken sick leave, their undertaken annual leave can be carried for up to 18 months from the end of the leave year in which the leave arises.